osecen/osecen-alexa-Yallah-InspireMe-Node.js/README.md

 Skill is submitted for publishin on Alexa skill store - waiting for results.

-"lambda/index.js" is the main file to check out.
+"lambda/index.js" is the main file to change.

 # ToDO:
 Find higher resolution images, current ones do not display well since they are very low resolution.